Top Twenty Places in Paris to See Fashion

 Shopping in Le Marais is alternate too, with the neighborhood being a popular spot to hunt down thrift fashion and second hand items for repurposing.

-From the minute you walk into Le Marais district you’re aware of the sense of self expression simply by observing the people on the streets.
-A free guided walking tour is a great way to navigate the cobblestone roads and observe the people going by in their chosen attire.
+From the moment you step into the Le Marais district, you can immediately sense the spirit of self-expression by observing the individuals on the streets.
+Opting for a free guided walking tour provides an excellent opportunity to navigate the cobblestone roads and witness people strolling by in their distinctive attire.

 Expect colors, print and patterns in Le Marais; and join in yourself if you can.
 If there ever was a time to invest in a raspberry colored beret as you walk the streets — its now!